Collaboration within Doctoral Education

 As a doctoral student you can participate in a student exchange or a teacher exchange in a European country.
 Currently, only a few of KI:s Erasmus+ agreements allow student exchange on a doctoral level.
 However, signing new agreements is an easy process if the participating institutions are interested in supporting an exchange.
 If you are selected to go on a student exchange, the same conditions apply, including the size of the grant, as for student exchange on Bachelor's and Master's level.
 However, it is possible to combine the Erasmus+ grant with other types of grants, i.e. travel grants.
+You can also do a traineeship in a European country where the same conditions as for students on Bachelor’s and Master’s level apply as well.
 Please note: the exchange must be at least three consecutive months long and an interinstitutional agreement must be signed.
+For a traineeship no agreement needs to be signed, and the minimum stay is 60 consecutive days.
 For more information, please email Kristina Jesinkey.

 |Eurolife||As a doctoral student, you can participate in a Eurolife exchange and spend a research period at another Eurolife member institution.
 Eurolife is a network of eight prestigious academic institutions across Europe, that promotes and facilitates collaborative research, joint postgraduate training and education, the exchange of researchers, research and master students and the building of joint research projects within the field of Biomedicine and Medicine.
 Apart from Karolinska Institutet the other participating Eurolife institutions are Leiden University Medical Center (The Netherlands), Medical University of Innsbruck (Austria), Universitat de Barcelona (Spain), University of Edinburgh (United Kingdom), University Medical Center Göttingen (Germany), University of Strasbourg (France) and TrinityCollege of Dublin (Ireland).
 If needed, Erasmus+ agreements can be signed in order to receive Erasmus+ grants, which can be combined with other types of grants, i.e. travel grants.
 For more information, please contract Anna Dahlerus.|